Jemimahosei/CornellSOUP/design-plan/design-journey.md

 Add the "hidden" class to #drop-down.

+- Dropdown Pseudocode
+OnDocumentReady:
+    add class "hidden" to #dropdown-content1
+    add class "hidden" to #dropdown-minus1

+    add class "hidden" to #dropdown-content2
+    add class "hidden" to #dropdown-minus2

+    add class "hidden" to #dropdown-content3
+    add class "hidden" to #dropdown-minus3

+when DropdownButton1 is clicked:
+    remove class "hidden" from #dropdown-content1
+    add class "hidden" to #dropdown-button1
+    remove class "hidden" from #dropdown-minus1

+when DropdownMinus1 is clicked:
+    add class "hidden" to #dropdown-content1
+    remove class "hidden" from #dropdown-button1
+    add class "hidden" to #dropdown-minus1

+when DropdownButton2 is clicked:
+    remove class "hidden" from #dropdown-content2
+    add class "hidden" to #dropdown-button2
+    remove class "hidden" from #dropdown-minus2 when DropdownMinus2 is clicked:
+    add class "hidden" to #dropdown-content2
+    remove class "hidden" from #dropdown-button2
+    add class "hidden" to #dropdown-minus2

+when DropdownButton3 is clicked:
+    remove class "hidden" from #dropdown-content3
+    add class "hidden" to #dropdown-button3
+    remove class "hidden" from #dropdown-minus3

+when DropdownMinus3 is clicked:
+    add class "hidden" to #dropdown-content3
+    remove class "hidden" from #dropdown-button3
+    add class "hidden" to #dropdown-minus3

 ## Client Feedback & Minutes (Milestone 2)
 > You should meet with your client again to obtain feedback on your design.
 > Provide a summary of the client's feedback and your meeting's minutes.